joelparkerhenderson/outputs-vs-outcomes/README.md

 When you understand the words, then you can communicate more clearly with stakeholders, such as your customers, investors, partners, donors, and the like.

 When you aim your organizational goals toward outcomes, rather than outputs, then you're aiming toward impact, rather than activity.

+## Measurement of outputs and outcomes

+Outputs:

+  * Measurement tends to be in terms of: counts, commodities, completions.

+  * Measurement example: number of products we built last month.

+Outcomes:

+  * Measurement tends to be in terms of: efficacy, efficiency, effectiveness.

+  * Measurement example: customer satisfaction score as it changes over time.

 ## Outcome management